umairyusufnurgat-cloud/Module-11-Assessment-1/README.md

-# 📊 Module 11 Assessment 1 – Data Dashboard
+# 📊 Module 11 Assessment 1 – Image Gallery +
 **IT varsity – Software Development**

 This project is a clean, responsive data dashboard built using HTML.
 It showcases structured information in a tabular format, simulating a simple database interface.
 The layout is designed for clarity, accessibility, and ease of navigation.